-- Emotional: anything said or done that is hurtful or threatening to a child, such as name calling, belittling a child, or making threats of harm.
+- Emotional: anything said or done that is hurtful or threatening to a person, such as name calling, belittling, or making threats of harm.

-- Physical: any type of contact that results in bodily harm or bruising, or physically restraining a child improperly.
+- Physical: any type of contact that results in bodily harm or bruising, or physically restraining a person improperly.

-- Neglect: not meeting the basic needs of the child, including not giving essential medicines or food, leaving a child unsupervised, providing inadequate protection from the weather.
+- Neglect: not meeting the basic needs of a person, including not giving essential medicines or food, leaving a person unsupervised, or providing inadequate protection from the weather.